Schutterij: Group portraits

 Every member of the schutterij who wanted to be in the group portrait, paid the painter, depending on his position in the painting.
 The cost of group portraits was usually shared by the subjects, often not equally.
 The amount paid might determine each person's place in the picture, either head to toe in full regalia in the foreground or face only in the back of the group.
-Sometimes all group members paid an equal sum, which was likely to lead to quarrels when some members gained a more prominent place in the picture than others.
-According to local legend, the schutterij was unhappy with the result in The Night Watch: instead of a group of proud and orderly men, they alleged Rembrandt had not painted what he saw.
-Ernst van de Wetering declared in 2006 that The Night Watch "... in a certain sense fails ...
+Sometimes, all group members paid an equal sum, which was likely to lead to quarrels when some members gained a more prominent place in the picture than others.
+According to local legend, the schutterij was unhappy with the result in The Night Watch: instead of a group of proud and orderly men, they alleged that Rembrandt had not painted what he saw.
+Ernst van de Wetering declared in 2006 that The Night Watch "in a certain sense fails....
 Rembrandt wanted to paint the chaos of figures walking through each other, yet also aim for an organised composition."

 Winning a commission for a schuttersstuk was a highly competitive task, with young portrait painters competing with each other to impress members of the schutterij.
 Often it helped if the painter became a member of the schuttersgilde, and Frans Hals, Hendrik Gerritsz Pot, and Caesar van Everdingen were all members of schuttersgildes who won such commissions.
 The commission itself was a guaranteed income for a year, but often the painter would win additional commissions to do the rest of the sitter's family, or make a separate copy of the sitter's portrait for private use.
-The tricky part of fishing for a schuttersstuk commission, was that it was never known when a schuttersstuk would be commissioned, since this only happened when one of the leading officers died, retired, or moved away.
+The tricky part of fishing for a schuttersstuk commission was that it was never known when a schuttersstuk would be commissioned since that happened only when one of the leading officers died, retired, or moved away.

-An example of a young painter who successfully launched his career in this way is Bartholomeus van der Helst.
+An example of a young painter who successfully launched his career in that way is Bartholomeus van der Helst.
 His selfportrait is in the very painting that was his first schutterstuk commission in 1639 and resulted in a lucrative contract with the Amsterdam Bicker family.
-In Amsterdam most of these paintings would ultimately end up in the possession of the city council, and many are now on display in the Amsterdams Historisch Museum; there are no significant examples outside the Netherlands.
+In Amsterdam, most of those paintings would ultimately end up in the possession of the city council, and many are now on display in the Amsterdams Historisch Museum; there are no significant examples outside the Netherlands.